Find all the fun in New Braunfels for families right here!

-For a little more adventure right next door to the Wildlife Ranch, head to Natural Bridge Caverns, where you can head 180 feet underground for an unbelievable view of nature.
+For a little more adventure next door to the Wildlife Ranch, head to Natural Bridge Caverns, where you can walk 180 feet underground for an unbelievable view of nature.

-Take the popular Discover Tour and you will witness firsthand the beauty of stalagmites.
-This tour might not be for the entire family, as older friends and the littlest ones might find the stairs, the dark, and sometimes steep pathways difficult.
-For all others, be sure to wear sneakers, not flip flops.
+Take the popular Discover Tour and witness firsthand the beauty of stalagmites.
+This tour might not be for the entire family, as older friends and the littlest might find the stairs, the dark, and sometimes steep pathways difficult.
+For all others, be sure to wear sneakers, not flip-flops.

-Natural Bridge Caverns has expanded and is so much more than the underground tours these days.
-Adventurous ones in your family will love the Canopy Zip Line or Canopy Explorer (there’s even one specially made for toddlers and younger kids so they aren’t left out).
-My daughter’s favorite activity?
-Oh, that would easily be the gem and fossil mining.
+Natural Bridge Caverns has expanded and is more than the underground tours.
+Adventurous ones in your family will love the Canopy Zip Line or Canopy Explorer (there’s even one specially made for toddlers and younger kids, so they aren’t left out).

 While you can find many chain restaurants in New Braunfels, take advantage of the many family-friendly dining options around town.

-Though you’ll need to be mindful as the Buttermilk Cafe closes at 3pm, this place is the talk of the town when it comes to breakfast.
+Though you’ll need to be mindful as the Buttermilk Cafe closes at 2 pm and is closed on Saturday and Tuesday, this place is the talk of the town when it comes to breakfast.
 The great news is that they serve breakfast all day if you happen to sleep in one day.